 Journalists are said to be the mouthpiece of society.
 Hence their responsibilities and accountabilities must be held in the highest regard.

-However, responsible journalism has becoming monetized and trimmed down to serve the vested interest—the audacity of journalism’s trend.
+However, responsible journalism has become monetized and trimmed down to serve the vested interest—the audacity of journalism’s trend.

 “Envelopmental” and developmental journalism